Mikhail Tarasenko

+Career

 After serving in the army, in 1968, Tarasenko started working at the Taganrog Iron & Steel Factory.
-In 1982, he was appointed The Head of the Labor Protection Department of the Central Council of Russia's Mining and Metallurgical Trade Union.
-From 1996 to 2012, he was the Head of Russia's Miners' & Metallurgical Workers' Union.
+In 1982, he was appointed the head of the Labor Protection Department of the Central Council of Russia's Mining and Metallurgical Trade Union.
+From 1996 to 2012, he was the head of Russia's Miners' & Metallurgical Workers' Union.
 In 2007, 2011, 2016, and 2021, he was elected deputy of the 5th, 6th, 7th, and 8th State Dumas, respectively.

+Sanctions

+Tarasenko was sanctioned by the British government in 2022 in relation to the Russo-Ukrainian War.

+Death

+Tarasenko died after a long illness on 22 July 2025, at the age of 77.
+Despite this, he was recorded in the State Duma as having voted on parliamentary motions 11 times during a legislative session that same day, shortly before his death was announced by the Duma's speaker, Vyacheslav Volodin.